Welcome to my blog

 Parallels 13 released

 Parallels 13 has just been released by Parallels International GmbH, one of the major reasons to upgrade will be version 13 is Optimized for macOS High Sierra.
-Version 13 of Parallels promises faster access to your Windows files up to 47% faster compared with Parallels 12.
-With support for the Touch Bar on the new MacBook Pro’s using Parallels Touch Bar Wizard it will be possible to customize the Touch Bar to work with your Windows Apps when using them in a Parallels virtual machine.
-One of the better updates...
+This optimization enables seamless integration and compatibility with Apple's latest operating system.
+Version 13 of Parallels promises faster access to your Windows files up to 47% faster compared with Parallels 12, making it easier than ever to work across platforms.

 Quickly free up space on your iPhone or iPad